top of page

 At Frazier Homes, we see wellness not as a trend, but as a responsibility.
 A truly custom home should restore you the moment you walk through the door.

-Wellness-centered luxury custom home design featuring a spa-inspired bathroom, meditation space, natural materials, and calming neutral tones—illustrating 2026 wellness design trends by Frazier Homes.
+Wellness-centered custom home design featuring a spa-inspired bathroom, meditation and yoga space, natural materials, soft lighting, and serene interiors, reflecting Frazier Homes’ 2026 focus on wellness-driven living.

 Trend #6: Technology That Works Quietly in the Background